 Public satisfaction towards the government’s administration

 Since COVID-19 hit its shores in Malaysia, the government has actively taken steps to better contain the pandemic situation.
-Apart from imposing SOPs among the community such as compulsory wearing of face masks and travelling restrictions, the government has also taken financial initiatives to lighten the economic burden.
+Apart from imposing SOPs among the community such as compulsory wearing of face masks and traveling restrictions, the government has also taken financial initiatives to lighten the economic burden.
 Economic Stimulus Package 2020 was introduced to support the society, moratorium was granted easing loans/ financing repayments and various tax deadlines were extended and/or revised.

-Malaysians are generally happy with the government’s responses and actions taken to reduce the spread of COVID-19.
+Malaysians are generally happy with the government’s responses and actions are taken to reduce the spread of COVID-19.
 However, it seems that the government can focus their efforts in taking more initiatives to boost the economy.

 Financial impact on Malaysian consumers after the end of moratorium period